fyne-io/examples/README.md

 # Fyne Examples

 Here we will gather example apps that use the [Fyne](http://fyne.io) toolkit.
-This is a new repository and many existing examples can still be found in the main Fyne repo at [https://github.com/fyne-io/fyne/tree/develop/examples].

-You can start the main example app by running
+You can start the main example app that links to all the others by running

 ```bash
 go run main.go